PlainsightAI/legacy-docs/ingress-api.md

 ## Introduction

-The Ingress API allows devices to register with Sixgill Sense, send device event data, and recieve configuration and other required metadata.
-It supports event data from mobile (currently iOS and Android) and generic data from IoT devices.
-The Ingress API exposes a HTTP REST interface that accepts requests and sends responses in JSON with [Protobuf](https://developers.google.com/protocol-buffers/) being additional supported for mobile.
+The Ingress API allows devices to register with the Sixgill Sense Platform, send device event data and receive required metadata, such as device configuration.
+Currently, the API is compatible with mobile (iOS, Android) and generic IoT devices.
+To interact with the platform, developers can use its RESTful HTTP interface, which supports both JSON and [Protobuf](https://developers.google.com/protocol-buffers/) formatted data.

-The API is deviced into two sections: mobile and IoT.
+The API is separated into two main sections: mobile and IoT.
 The mobile portion of the API is intended to be used by the Sixgill Reach SDKs for iOS and Android.
-The Iot section consists of a single endpoint /iot/events which ingests generic JSON data.
-Both sections share the same device registration flow.
+The IoT section consists of a single endpoint that ingests generic JSON data.
+Both sections register devices in the same way.

 ## Mobile

 ### Authentication

-Devices supply an API Key and a token is returned for interacting with the rest of the API.
-An API Key belongs to a channel and can be generated using the dashboard.

-> API Key and device properties supplied to the registration endpoint
+To register with the Ingress API, devices must provide an valid API Key, which can be generated in the "Channels" section of the Dashboard.
+In exchange they'll receive a token that they can use to interact with the remainder of the app.
+Below is a sample registration request:

 ```shell
 curl -X POST "https://ingress.sixgill.com/v1/registration"  -d '{